mverschu/adwsdomaindump/README.md

 # ADWSDomainDump
-Active Directory information dumper via ADWS (Active Directory Web Services).
+Active Directory information dumper via ADWS (Active Directory Web Services), fork of LDAPDomainDump (https://github.com/dirkjanm/ldapdomaindump/).

 ## Introduction
 In an Active Directory domain, a lot of interesting information can be retrieved via ADWS by any authenticated user (or machine).